 What is the Wechsler IQ Test?

 For more than 50 years, the Wechsler IQ test has been administered to find the intellect of adults and children alike.
 This intelligence test is one of the most widely used in the evaluation of both children and adults.
-The current model is in the fourth edition, which is the WAIS-IV.
+The current version of the adult test, the Wechsler Adult Intelligence Scale (WAIS), is in the fourth edition (i.e. WAIS-IV).
 Data collection for the WAIS-V is currently underway and scheduled to take place through 2019.
-David Wechsler, renounced psychologist, is responsible for creating this examination.
+David Wechsler, renowned psychologist, is responsible for creating this examination.
 In 1939, it was initially called the Wechsler Bellevue Intelligence Scale, but it was revised 15 years later and renamed WAIS.
+Alternate versions of the Wechsler Test exist for children, the Wechsler Intelligence Scale for Children (WISC) and the Wechsler Pre-School & Primary Scale of Intelligence (WPPSI).

 Wechsler is a Romanian-American psychologist who was born on Jan 12, 1896, in Romania.
 His family relocated to the states in New York when he was just a boy.
 He earned a Master’s Degree from Columbia University in 1917.
 By 1925, his further delve into education earned him a Ph.D.

 It was Robert S. Woodworth that first took a chance on the young psychologist.
 Woodworth was a big shot in the United States Army, and he was overwhelmed by the number of soldiers that were experiencing mental issues after the war.
 Working alongside Charles Spearman and Karl Pearson, Wechsler was to develop testing to help the army screen new draftees.
 However, things took a very different turn.

 Helping Soldiers from WWI Gave Wechsler His Start